High-Skilled Immigrants Call Out The Trump Administration's 'Hypocrisy'

 All of this has infuriated corporate America.
 The CEOs of Apple, Pepsi and other U.S. companies say the administration is scaring away high-skilled workers, which could hurt the economy.

-"What the administration is saying is, we want to make it difficult for companies to employ anyone who is not an American citizen," said Dean Garfield, the president of the Information Technology Industry Council.
+"What the administration is saying is, we want to make it difficult for companies to employ anyone who is not an American citizen," said Dean Garfield, president of the Information Technology Industry Council.

 But the head of Citizenship and Immigration Services dismisses that.